sfcta/report-tncs2020/content/ch5_labor.md

 Figure 18 shows the number of driver days each company reported in the Number of Hours and Number of Miles reports.
 As discussed in Chapter 2, these reports are internally inconsistent.
 This figure reveals further inconsistencies.
-Both companies’ pre- COViD, during-COViD, and total driver days are inconsistent, but the differences are much greater during COViD.
-Uber’s driver days differ by 96,000 (1.4%) pre-COViD and differ by 768,000 (18%) during COViD.
-Lyft’s driver days differ by 80,000 (0.7%) pre-COViD and differ by 2.4 million (101%) during COViD.
+Both companies’ pre- COVID, during-COVID, and total driver days are inconsistent, but the differences are much greater during COVID.
+Uber’s driver days differ by 96,000 (1.4%) pre-COVID and differ by 768,000 (18%) during COVID.
+Lyft’s driver days differ by 80,000 (0.7%) pre-COVID and differ by 2.4 million (101%) during COVID.
 Lyft reports more driver days than Uber, which seems contradictory to the higher total number of Uber trips reported in Chapter 3.

 {{% plotly_bar id="Fig18" csvfile="content/ch5_labor/driver_days.csv" height="full" width="full" style="uberlyft" orientation="h" %}}